suncoast-devs/handbook/assignments/iteration-cs.md

 ---

 Learning programming takes practice and the best practice is repetition.
-This exercise allow you time to work on the basics of .NET and how to apply that logic to solving problems.
+This exercise will allow you time to work on the basics of .NET and how to apply that logic to solving problems.

 ## Objectives